-Auditor in 2015
+Auditor in 2016

-The Annual General Meeting appointed the firm of public auditors, KPMG Oy Ab, as Wärtsilä Corporation's auditor for the year 2015.
+The Annual General Meeting appointed the audit firm KPMG Oy Ab as Wärtsilä Corporation's auditor for the year 2016.
 The auditor-in-charge was Ms Virpi Halonen.
-Auditing fees paid to all the auditors of the Group companies amounted to EUR 3.2 million in 2015.
+Auditing fees paid to all the auditors of the Group companies amounted to EUR 3.3 million in 2016.
 Consultancy fees unrelated to auditing duties paid to the auditors totalled EUR 1.3 million.
 These latter fees mainly concerned consultation on taxation matters.